Observational constraints on soft dark energy and soft dark matter: challenging $\Lambda$CDM: Soft Cosmology

 In these expressions $\delta_i\equiv \delta\rho_i/\rho_i$ are the density perturbations while $\theta_i$ is the divergence of the fluid velocity, and $k$ is the wavenumber of the Fourier modes (in the case of $\Lambda$CDM paradigm the corresponding dark-energy perturbations are not considered).
 Additionally, we have defined the effective sound speed square for the $i$-th sector as

 which determines the clustering properties, being zero for maximal clustering and 1 for no clustering.

-Equations (\ref{eq:line2}), (\ref{eq:line4}) are just the standard ones of the literature \cite{Mukhanov:1990me,Ma:1995ey}, with the only change being the replacement of the EoS's of the various sectors by $w_{i-is}$, which as we described is the essence of the soft-matter properties.
+Equations (\ref{eq:line2}), (\ref{eq:line4}) are just the standard ones of the literature \citep{Mukhanov:1990me,Ma:1995ey}, with the only change being the replacement of the EoS's of the various sectors by $w_{i-is}$, which as we described is the essence of the soft-matter properties.
 Specifically, we consider that at intermediate scales, namely at the scales dominating the perturbation equations, the dark matter and dark energy fluids may have a different EoS than the one they have at large scales, namely at scales entering the Friedmann equations.
 Actually this is a quite reasonable consideration, since there is no fundamental reason of why the EoS should be the same at all scales, since the behavior of a sector at perturbation level is in general independent of its behavior at large scales (for instance the effective sound speed square is an independent input from the large-scale EoS in standard cosmology, and in the same lines the intermediate-scale EoS is an independent input from the large-scale EoS in soft cosmology).
+However, we mention here that one should be careful with the above simplified formulation not to spoil the total energy-momentum tensor conservation, otherwise a more rigid formulation of soft cosmology would be needed, in the lines of condensed-matter literature \citep{Jonesbook,Sagis2011}.